jonathanheilmann/ext-jh_opengraphprotocol/Documentation/Configuration/Index.rst

          string

    Description
-         Default image that should be shown as thumbnail
+         Default image(s) that should be shown as thumbnail(s), define multiple images as comma-separated list (since version 1.4.0)

    Default
          \